The Danger Of Reduced Traction Is Greatest: Complete Guide

 What Most People Get Wrong About Traction

 Also, people underestimate how much temperature affects traction.
-Cold pavement below about 50°F is actually more slippery when it's wet than warm pavement, because the water doesn't evaporate as quickly and the rubber in your tires stiffens up.
+Still, cold pavement below about 50°F is actually more slippery when it's wet than warm pavement, because the water doesn't evaporate as quickly and the rubber in your tires stiffens up.
 Many drivers in cooler climates don't think about this, because they're not dealing with ice or snow — just rain.
 But the danger is still there.

 What Actually Works: Practical Tips